Salesforce: RAICES donation refusal

-The not-for-profit organization Refugee and Immigrant Center for Education and Legal Services (RAICES) rejected a US$250,000 donation from Salesforce because the company has contracts with U.S. Customs and Border Protection.
+In 2018, the not-for-profit organization Refugee and Immigrant Center for Education and Legal Services (RAICES) rejected a US$250,000 donation from Salesforce unless the company ended its technology services to U.S. Customs and Border Protection.
+RAICES claimed accepting funds from a company which supported immigration enforcement conflicted with its mission to advocate for immigrant and refugee rights.
+Salesforce declined to end their relationship with US Customs, and issued a statement saying the company did not support separating migrant families.
+Salesforce offered to donate $1 million to help families who were separated.

 2018 taxes

-In December 2019, the Institute on Taxation and Economic Policy found that Salesforce was one of 91 companies who "paid an effective federal tax rate of 0% or less" in 2018, as a result of the Tax Cuts and Jobs Act of 2017.
-Their findings were published in a report based on the 379 Fortune 500 companies that declared a profit in 2018.
+According to an Institute on Taxation and Economic Policy analysis published in December 2019, Salesforce paid no federal income tax on its 2018 profits, achieving a 0% effective tax rate.
+The report attributed this to provisions in the 2017 Tax Cuts and Jobs Act of 2017 and available tax credits and deductions.
+These findings were published in a report based on the 379 Fortune 500 companies that declared a profit in 2018.

 Sex-trafficking lawsuit

 In March 2019, Salesforce faced a lawsuit by 50 anonymous women claiming to be victims and survivors of sex trafficking, abuse, and rape, alleging the company profited from and helped build technology that facilitated sex trafficking on the now-defunct Backpage.com.
 In March 2021, a judge granted partial dismissal of the case, dismissing charges of negligence and conspiracy, but allowed the case to proceed regarding charges of sex trafficking.
-In March 2024, the case was dismissed without prejudice.
-In September 2024, the US Court of Appeals for the Ninth Circuit denied a request to reverse the dismissal.
+In March 2024, the case was dismissed without prejudice, meaning the plaintiffs could potentially refile their claims in the future.
+In September 2024, the US Court of Appeals for the Ninth Circuit denied a motion to reverse the dismissal.

 Disability discrimination lawsuit in Japan

-In July 2021, Salesforce Japan faced a discrimination lawsuit from a former employee, according to Japanese legal media.
+In July 2021, a former Salesforce Japan employee sued the company in Tokyo District Court, alleging discrimination based on disabilities (autism and ADHD), including denial of reasonable workplace accommodations.
+At that time, Japanese law required private companies to employ at least 2.3% disabled employees or pay a mandatory levy.
+Salesforce Japan reportedly failed to meet this threshold from 2009 to 2021 (except in 2017) and did not report the number of disabled employees to labor officials in 2020.[174]
 The firm declined to comment on the suit to the media.
-The ex-employee, who is autistic with ADHD, claimed she was discriminated against because of her disability and terminated in the firm's Japanese web marketing team.

-The suit alleged that the anonymous woman, as an employee at Salesforce Japan from 2018 to 2020, faced hate speech, microaggressions and rejection of reasonable accommodation from the manager.
-She alleged that her attempts to resolve the problem were met with pressure from HR and job coach.
-The lawsuit is still continuing in Tokyo district court.
+The ex-employee, who is autistic with ADHD, claimed she was discriminated against because of her disability and was terminated from the firm's Japanese web marketing team.
+The suit alleged that the anonymous woman, as an employee at Salesforce Japan from 2018 to 2020, faced hate speech, microaggressions, and rejection of reasonable accommodation from the manager.
+She alleged that her attempts to resolve the problem were met with pressure from HR and a job coach.
+As of 2026, no public record of a resolution to this case has been reported.

-In Japan, the legal disability quota for private companies is 2.3%.
-But Salesforce Japan has not met the quota and pay levy from 2009 to 2021, with the exception of 2017.
-In 2020, the firm did not report the number of disabled employees to Japanese labor official.
-Depending on the result of lawsuit, it is undeniable that the firm may face a risk of negative impact to disability hiring such as performance improvement plan on the disability employment act or disclosure as social punishment from the labor official.